Remote work challenged buyers and sellers to get acquainted with each other online, leading to several deals being struck

-To meet that challenge, Hoffman’s team held several meetings via Zoom calls to get acquainted with Charity Dynamics CEO Kathy Kempff and her staff.
+To meet that challenge, Hoffman’s team held several video calls to get acquainted with Charity Dynamics CEO Kathy Kempff and her staff.
 Kempff says that approach worked well.

 “Through these calls, our team became comfortable with the overall approach and proposed transition plan.
 Once we got closer to the due diligence stage, we were able to align on how the acquisition was going to unfold and ensure that we had a smooth transition,” Kempff says.

 Matt O’Donovan, CEO of WiFi SPARK, is another owner-operator who agreed to join Volaris during the pandemic.